Beefster09/PlatE/README.md

 # PlatE
 PlatE aims to be a core executable engine designed for 2D platformers.
 A game designer need only provide levels, assets, and behaviors.
 It is meant to be _specialized_ and fast.
-It is not intended to be as multi-purpose or sophisticated as Unreal,
+It is not intended to be as multi-purpose or sophisticated as Unreal, Unity, and similar engines.

 Note that I'm still nailing down what I want out of this engine, so everything here is subject to change.